ansible-community/ansible-bender/README.md

 ansible-container covers the complete lifecycle of a containerized application while ab takes care of image builds only.

-**Please note that this project is not affiliated with Ansible project.
+**Please note that this project is not affiliated with the Ansible project.
 It's just using Ansible to do something magical.**

 **Status**: proof of concept